 - The severity of the stains

 - What caused the stains

 You and your dentist will then discuss whether or not you are interested in take-home bleaching or in-office bleaching.
 Each has its pros and cons.
-For instance, take home bleaching may require 30 to 60 days for optimal results.
+For instance, take home teeth whitening varies in the time rquired to achieve success.
+It may require 30 to 365 days for optimal results.
 Dr. Fondriest does not perform, nor does he recommend in-office bleaching.